ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 ## Box Size

-In this lab we have been dealing with isolated molecules.
-Quantum Espresso expands the Kohn-Sham states in a plane-wave basis, which are inherently periodic.
-Since the underlying basis is periodic, we have periodic boundary conditions.
-To model 'isolated' atoms, we make the unit cell very large compared to the size of the isolated molecule, effectively reducing any interaction with neighbouring periodic images.
-However, this is a parameter we should converge.
-A larger unit cell (volume) increases the computational cost, as the number of plane waves required scales with the unit cell volume.
+Quantum Espresso uses periodic boundary conditions (recall that plane wave can only be used as a basis for periodic functions).
+Therefore, it is not possible to model a truly isolated molecule with Quantum Espresso.
+The best we can do is model a periodic crystal of molecules whose unit cell is so large that each molecule is not affected by the presence of all other molecules.
+The size of the unit cell (aka the box size) is therefore a convergence parameter and we must ensure it is sufficiently large so that physically meaningful results are obtained.
+Unfortunately, increasing the box size also increases the time of the calculations.

 !!! example "Task 4 - Unit Cell Size"

     Navigate to the directory `01_carbon_monoxide/03_box_size`.
 Here, you will again see an input file for CO and two pseudopotential files.
-Make 10 copies of this file named `CO_i.in` where i is going to range from 10 to 30 in steps of 2.
-Edit the `A` variable in these files to systematically increase from 10 to 30 i.e. set `A` to be equal to the number i.
-This is systematically increasing the size of the unit cell, and thus increasing the distance between periodic images that we want to minimise.
+Make 10 copies of this file named `CO_i.in` with i ranging from 10 to 30 in steps of 2.
+Edit the `A` variable in these files to systematically increase from 10 to 30, i.e. set `A` to be equal to the number i.
+This increases the size of the unit cell, and thus the distance between periodic images of the molecule.

-    - Use `pw.x` to run a total energy calculation for each of these files.
+    - Use `pw.x` to perform DFT calculations for these input files.

-    - Check the output file `CO_10.out`.
-What is the highest occupied molecular orbital (HOMO)?
+    - Take a loot at the output file `CO_10.out`.
+What is the energy of the highest occupied molecular orbital (HOMO)?

         ??? success "Answer"
-	    The HOMO can be read from the Kohn-Sham eigenvalues, or alternatively is printed under `highest occupied level` in the output file.
+	    The HOMO energy can be extracted from the list of Kohn-Sham energies, or alternatively is printed under `highest occupied level` in the output file.
             `highest occupied level (ev):    -9.0118`

-    - Check the output file `CO_26.out`.
-What is the highest occupied molecular orbital (HOMO)?
-How does this compare to the CO_10.out where the distance between periodic images is much smaller?
+    - Now inspect the output file `CO_26.out`.
+What is the energy of the highest occupied molecular orbital (HOMO)?
+How does this compare to the CO_10.out calculation where the distance between periodic images is much smaller?

         ??? success "Answer"
             `highest occupied level (ev):    -9.2100`.